 There is no ‘safe’ way to inhale butane gas that avoids the risk of SSDS.

-It doesn’t matter how many years someone has used solvents; there is always the risk of death.
+It doesn’t matter how often someone has used solvents; there is always the risk of death.
 There is no such thing as a ‘safe’ way to do it that will take away the risk of death from heart failure.

 - Don’t do it alone (have someone with you who can call an ambulance).